-Work environments are constantly changing; this has an immense bearing on workplace health and safety.
-Every employer, employee and safety provider needs to incorporate a dynamic safety management program that will keep up with their ever-changing work environments.
+Every employer, employee and safety provider needs to incorporate a dynamic safety management program that will keep up with their ever-changing work environments and workplace safety standards and regulations.

-At Tritech Fall Protection Systems, we take pride in our ability to offer solutions that exceed your expectations and keep your workers safe.
+At Tritech Fall Protection Systems™, we take pride in our ability to offer solutions that meet your requirements, and exceed your expectations and keep your workers safe.
 As rightly put by John L. Henshaw (Assistant Secretary of Labor for Occupational Safety and Health): "There can be no work more rewarding and no job more fulfilling than helping to protect the lives and well-being of the working men and women who keep our nation strong.
 We can make a difference and we will."

 It is a known fact that falls from heights are one of the leading causes of occupational accidents and injuries.
 A fall protection program must be formalized to ensure the safety of your workers and remain compliant with local and federal safety legislation.
 The initial step in this process is to have an independent fall hazard assessment completed at your facility.
 Once the fall hazards have been identified, the first course of action would be to eliminate the hazards and adopt a fall prevention procedure.
 If this is not possible, then measures need to be taken to protect the employees working at heights.